CS-SE-DEV/FHAPI-TO-LEEF/README.md

 # Deployment

-In order to run this program you will need a system with Python 2.X installed.
-You can either download the files directly through your browser and transfer them to your server, or clone the files using git.
+In order to run this program you will need a system with Python 2.7 installed.
+Earlier versions may work, however this code has only been tested with Python 2.7.10.
 The program also uses the python requests library, this must be installed for the script to run successfully.
+You can either download the application files directly through your browser and transfer them to your server, or clone the files using git.

 1. Install requests by running either pip install requests or easy_install requests
 2. Run command git clone https://github.com/CS-SE-DEV/Falcon-Host-API-To-LEEF.git to download files to local system.